ADHD Resources

 My professional experience: Board-Certified Cognitive Specialist (BCCS), IAAP Certified Accessibility Professional (CPACC), Founder of Minds of All Kinds and creator of ADHD Navigators program.
 Featured on the Forbes ACCESSIBILITY 100 list.
 (Full bio here)

-I created this orientation to welcome you to the community.
-In under an hour you will:
+I created this free mini course to welcome you to the ADHD community.
+In under an hour:

 • Explore myths and facts